MilkBomb11/Passion_Projects/README.md

 - Bezier : A quadratic bezier curve generation algorithm.
 You can play around with the curve using mouse.
 - FunctionVisualizer : Visualizes mathematical functions on a cartesian coordinate system.
 - SlitScan : Slit-scan effect in p5.js.
 - TangentsOfCircle : Draws every line that is tangent to the circle and passes through the coordinate of the mouse on a cartesian coordinate system.
-Use mouse wheel to change the circle's radius and use WASD
+Use mouse wheel to change the circle's radius and use WASD to move the circle.